MicrosoftDX/DeviceSilhouette/Documentation/developerguide.md

 You may also want to install additional components listed below, you will need those components for enhenced features in this repro:

+1. VS Code - You may want to use it for running and debugging node.js
-1. Spec Flow - This is required for running the test project, insatall can be found [here](https://visualstudiogallery.msdn.microsoft.com/c74211e7-cb6e-4dfa-855d-df0ad4a37dd6 )
+2. Spec Flow - This is required for running the test project, insatall can be found [here](https://visualstudiogallery.msdn.microsoft.com/c74211e7-cb6e-4dfa-855d-df0ad4a37dd6 )
 2. Windows 10 Universal Windows Platform (UWP) SDK - Requiered for running the Home Lights Sample App.